 As a contemporary landscape painter, I am inspired by the transformative power of the natural world.
 My work finds expression through the observation and interpretation of nature.
 I begin in the field where I explore the environment through hiking, photography, sketching, and plein air painting.
-The physical act of working in nature brings me new insight, emotional content, and an appreciation of our natural resources.
+The physical act of working in nature generates new ideas and an appreciation of our natural resources.
 In the studio, I create a meditative space where I visualize the environment through the painting process.
 My landscapes are suffused with memory and the experience of being in nature.